Skip to main content

 Movement as Medicine the Dynamic Force of Cardiovascular Wellness

 For individuals on hormonal support, exercise offers a unique set of benefits.
-In men on testosterone therapy, can enhance the gains in muscle mass and strength, while cardiovascular exercise improves heart function and endurance.
+In men on testosterone therapy, resistance training can enhance the gains in muscle mass and strength, while cardiovascular exercise improves heart function and endurance.

-In women, regular can help to manage weight, improve mood, and reduce the risk of osteoporosis, all of which are important considerations during the menopausal transition.
+In women, regular physical activity can help to manage weight, improve mood, and reduce the risk of osteoporosis, all of which are important considerations during the menopausal transition.
 The combination of hormonal support and a consistent exercise routine creates a powerful synergy, promoting a lean body composition, a healthy metabolic profile, and a robust cardiovascular system.

 The key is to find forms of movement that you enjoy and can sustain over the long term, making it an integral part of your life.